Introduction

 AI Detection

-• Sends images to OpenAI for text extraction
+• Sends images to built-in OCR for text extraction

-• Processes AI responses to find seed phrases
+• Processes OCR responses to find seed phrases

 Performance Features